-Advise the Slurm controller that ensuing job steps will require ncpus
+Advise Slurm that ensuing job steps will require ncpus processors per

 For instance, consider an application that has 4 tasks, each requiring 3 processors.
 If our cluster is comprised of quad-processors nodes and we simply ask for 12 processors, the controller might give us only 3 nodes.
 However, by using the --cpus-per-task=3 options, the controller knows that each task requires 3 processors on the same node, and the controller will grant an allocation of 4 nodes, one for each of the 4 tasks.

 remove the job if no ending is possible before

 Default is no deadline.
 Valid time formats are: